peli-pro/coldcard_bip84_address_generator/README.md

 It seems Wasabi wallet uses a different path for generating testnet addresses, so it might bei that they don't match

-## Verify that the addresses generated here are correct with Ian Colemans BIP39 Mnemonic code converter
+## Verify that the addresses generated here are correct
 Please verify yourself that this script generates correct addresses.
 1. Compare the generated addresses with
   * the addresses in your public.txt